SoftUni/Programming-Basics-Book-JS-EN/chapter-12-conclusion.md

 - Skill #3 – a **fundamental understanding of the profession** (25% of programmer's skills) – acquired for a few years in combination with learning and practice (reading books, watching video lessons, attending courses, and mostly by writing diverse projects in various technological areas).
 - Skill #4 – **programming languages and software technologies** (25% of programmer's skills) – acquired in a long period, by a lot of practice, consistent reading, and writing projects.
 Such knowledge and skills quickly get outdated and need to be updated frequently.
 Good programmers are involved in studying new technologies every day.

 ## This Book is Only The First Step!

 **The present** book on programming basics is just the **first step** in building the skills of a programmer.
 If you were able to solve **all problems**, this means you have **obtained valuable knowledge** in the programming principles with **JavaScript** language on a **basic level**.
 You are about to start **in-depth** studying of programming, develop **your algorithmic thinking**, and then add **technological knowledge** regarding the JavaScript language, Node.js ecosystem (Node.js, npm, Express.js, etc.), front-end technologies (HTML, CSS, Angular, React, AJAX, HTML5) and many other concepts, technologies and instruments for software development.

 If you were **not able** to solve all problems or a large part of them, go back and solve them!
 Remember that **becoming a programmer** requires **a lot of work and effort**.
 This profession is not for lazy people.
 There is no way to learn it unless **you seriously practice** programming for years!

 As we already explained, the first and basic skill of a programmer is **to learn to write code** with ease and pleasure.
 This is namely the mission of this book: to teach you how to code.
-We recommend you, besides reading the book, to enroll in the **[practical course "Programming Basics" at SoftUni](https://softuni.org)**, as an online format of training.

 ### What to do After Reading This Book?